Health officials confirm first known case of coronavirus in Utah

 “Our first priority will be ensuring the patient’s family members and medical providers are monitored for potential symptoms and tested, if necessary,” said Brian Hatch, director of the Davis County Health Department.
 “We will also work closely with the patient to determine if they may have exposed any other members of the community.”

-The state health department will work with the Davis County health department to identify and contact anyone who may have been in close contact with patient These individuals will be monitored for fever and respiratory symptoms.
+The state health department will work with the Davis County health department to identify and contact anyone who may have been in close contact with the patient.
+These individuals will be monitored for fever and respiratory symptoms.

 “Even though a person in Utah has developed the illness, the risk to the general public remains low,” said Dr. Angela Dunn, Utah State Epidemiologist in a statement.
 “However, this case does represent a turning point in our response.
 Home isolation of confirmed cases who aren’t sick enough to be hospitalized is a proven measure that will help limit the spread of disease.
 We need the public to understand this, as isolating these types of cases at home will become more routine as we identify additional cases.”